andresgalante/andresgalante.github.io/_posts/2015-06-04-patternfly-charts.markdown

 But of course that's not easy.
 From a simple pie chart to a [complex infographic](https://www.pinterest.com/jeeda85/dashboards-uiux-and-chart/), they each offer complicated design challenges.

-As part of the effort to promote common dashboards, the [PatternFly](https://www.patternfly.org/) team will cut a release this week that includes chart patterns, and [Aerogear Unified Push Server](https://aerogear.org/) UI will probably be the first to implement them.
+As part of the effort to promote common dashboards, the [PatternFly](https://www.patternfly.org/) team will cut a release this week that includes PatternFly styles for C3js charts, and [Aerogear Unified Push Server](https://aerogear.org/) UI will probably be the first to implement them.

 >If a picture’s worth a thousand words, what’s the value of an image representing a terabyte of data?